High-resolution Deep Convolutional Generative Adversarial Networks: Empirical Analysis

 \section{Empirical Analysis}

 We build on DCGAN and extend the framework to train with high-resolution images using Pytorch.
-Our experiments are conducted using a fixed learning rate of 0.0002 and ADAM solver \cite{Kingma15} with batch size 32 and 512$\times$512 training images with the number of filters of $G$ and $D$ equal to 64. \\
+Our experiments are conducted using a fixed learning rate of 0.0002 and ADAM solver \cite{Kingma15} with batch size 32 and 512$\times$512 samples with the number of filters of $G$ and $D$ equal to 64. \\

-In order to test generalization capability, we train HDCGAN in the newly introduced Graphics, CelebA and CelebA-hq. \\
+In order to test generalization capability, we train HDCGAN in the newly introduced Curt\'o, CelebA and CelebA-hq. \\

 Technical Specifications: 2 $\times$ NVIDIA Titan X, Intel Core i7-5820k@3.30GHz.